DanielNoord/ProjectInventarisGezantschappen/python/README.md

 The python directory contains a number of programs used during the project.
 Most functions are part of a module that is then loaded by any of the files in the base directory.
 The files in the base directory are scripts that should be run from the project's root.

+_All programs are intended to be run from the project's root._

 ### data_parsing

 Module with functions that can 1) load all translations and data files and 2) create the "filled in" name string.
 Based on the (translation) data provided these functions return a string with the full name and function and titles of individuals in Italian, English and Dutch.